amr-mnrashad/Emotion-Detection/README.md

 Link to dataset: https://www.kaggle.com/code/utkarshnag/text-generation-using-shakespeare-plays/notebook

-In this repository there are 4 files, graph, notebook, paper & presentation.
+In this repository there are 5 files, graph, notebook, paper & presentation(pptx and pdf formats).